BriantOliveira/Atlas-Guide/README.md

 - PORT (optional):  Defaults to Port 3000

-add a file named ``` /config/config.json ```
-add the following object substituting YOURUSERNAME for the username for the server
+Create a file named ``` /config/config.json ``` and the following object substituting YOURUSERNAME for the username for the server.

 ```
 {